Tombstone of Ann Margetson in the Churchyard at Great Ellingham

 1861

 The 1861 census finds 31 year old Ann Hall living in Goose Common, Little Ellingham.
-Ann is described as the head of a household comprising herself and her daughter Charlotte aged 6 months.
-Ann is unmarried and her occupation is a shirt maker.
+Ann is described as the head of a household comprising herself and her six month old daughter Charlotte.
+Ann is unmarried and is working as a shirt maker.

 Daughter Charlotte

-Charlotte daughter of Ann Hall, a spinster of Little Ellingham, was baptised at Little Ellingham on October 28th, 1860.
-The death of a Charlotte Hall aged one year was registered in the Wayland District between July and September 1861.
+Charlotte the daughter of Ann Hall, a spinster of Little Ellingham, was baptised at Little Ellingham on October 28th, 1860.
+Sadly, the death of a Charlotte Hall aged one year was registered in the Wayland District between July and September 1861, within a short time of the census.

 Marriage to Widower Abraham Downes

-Ann Hall married Abraham Downes in 1862.
+The following year, Ann Hall married Abraham Downes.
 Ann was around the age of 34 and Abraham approximately 62.
-With such a difference in their ages, it seemed likely that Abraham had been married previously – which was indeed the case.
+With such a difference in their ages, it is no surprise that Abraham had been married before.

-Abraham Downes married Elizabeth Lighten in Besthorpe on June 27th, 1819.
+On June 27th, 1819, Abraham Downes married Elizabeth Lighten in Besthorpe.

 10 years later, the 1851 census captures 50 year old farmer, Abraham Downes with his wife Elizabeth and 14 year old son Robert living in Norwich Road, Attleborough.
 The family have three lodgers.

-Widower Abraham Downes married widow Maria Fisher in the Parish Church at Attleborough on June 24th, 1860.
+Following Elizabeth’s death, Abraham married widow Maria Fisher in the Parish Church at Attleborough on June 24th, 1860.
 Maria was the daughter of John Riches.

-The marriage was short as Maria Downes died just two years later in 1862 leaving Abraham once again a widower.
+The marriage to Maria was short as Maria Downes died just two years later in 1862, leaving Abraham once again a widower.
 Abraham married Ann Hall the same year.

-Abraham and Ann has been married for some 17 years when Abraham died around 1877.
+Abraham and Ann had been married for some 17 years when Abraham died c.1877.
 A death of an Abraham Downes aged 78 was registered in the Wayland District between January and March of that year.
-It is possible that Abraham died in December 1876 and his death registered in the year of 1877.
+It is possible that Abraham died late in December 1876, and his death registered just into the following year.

 Widow Ann Downes

-In 1881, 48 year old widow Ann Downes described as a nurse is living with her two daughters, Martha aged 18 and Jemima 16, in Bow Street, Great Ellingham.
+In 1881, 48 year old widow and nurse Ann Downes is living with her two daughters, Martha aged 18 and Jemima 16, in Bow Street, Great Ellingham.
 Both girls are described as dressmakers.

 George and Ann Margetson

-A marriage between Ann Downes and George Margetson was registered between October and December 1882.
+The following year, Ann Downes married George Margetson.
+Their marriage was registered between October and December 1882.

-The 1891 census captures the couple several miles apart: Ann (as Ann Margetstone) is at the home of her daughter Jemima (listed on the census as Emma J) and her husband John Pope in Upwell (Norfolk).
+However, the 1891 census captures the couple several miles apart: Ann (as Ann Margetstone) is at the home of her daughter Jemima (listed on the census as Emma J) and her husband John Pope in Upwell (Norfolk).
 55 year old agricultural labourer George Margetson is around 50 miles away in Great Ellingham.
-George is described as a married man but his wife is not listed as being at home on census night.
+George is described as a married man, but his wife (of course) is not listed as being at home on census night.

 It was also usual for a visitor to be noted on the census as just that i.e. ‘visitor’.
-However Ann is listed on the census as ‘step-mother’ to John Pope and is not noted as a visitor which may suggest that Ann was staying with her daughter and son in law for more than a few nights.
+However Ann is listed on the census as ‘step-mother’ to John Pope and is not noted as a visitor.
+This may suggest that Ann was staying with her daughter and son in law for more than a few nights.
+Was the marriage to George Margetson problematic?

 Although there were two children named George Margetson baptised in the Parish Church at Great Ellingham in 1835, I believe the George who married Ann Margetson was the son of William and Ann Margetson who was baptised on 15 November 1835.